Itineraries

 Although there are no hotels on the lake, there are plenty of homes, cottages, and other spaces available to book through Airbnb, VRBO and Booking.com.

 Have your own boat?
 The lake has many places to launch your own vessel.
-However, At Lake Wateree Marina you can rent something for a day a week or longer.
+However, At Lake Wateree Marina you can rent something for a day, a week, or longer.
 From pontoons and jet skies, to paddleboards, kayaks and canoes – you can have it all.

-For more off the water outside adventures while you are in the Liberty Hill area, take some time to explore the Austin Sheheen Sr. Natural Resources Area This is an 8,000 acre area with 14 miles of Lake Wateree shoreline open for public hiking, hunting, bird watching and fishing.
+For more off the water, outdoor adventures while you are in the Liberty Hill area, take some time to explore the Austin Sheheen Sr. Natural Resources Area This is an 8,000 acre area with 14 miles of Lake Wateree shoreline open for public hiking, hunting, bird watching and fishing.
 There are boats slips if you want to dock, climb the landing stone stairs and hike up from the riverside.

 Option 3 – Explore Camden’s Blue Water Trail

 Get lazy on our Wateree River.
-Named after the Native Americans who lived in the area prior to European colonization, the Watereer is truly unique in its diversity.
+Named after the Native Americans who lived in the area prior to European colonization, the Wateree is truly unique in its diversity.
 The highlight of the upper section is the City of Camden and its numerous historic sites and burial mounds, some dating back over a thousand years.
 Downstream of Camden, are miles of undisturbed wilderness where a visitor can fish and paddle for days without encountering another person.

-The last take out (30 miles before the Wateree joins the Congaree down river in Columbia) is the Camden Riverfront Environmental Park.This new park at the historic Port of Camden features an interior half-mile meandering lagoon for kayaking novices, and native plants and wildlife, plus observation areas and walking trails.
+The last take out (30 miles before the Wateree joins the Congaree down river in Columbia) is the Camden Riverfront Environmental Park.
+This new park at the historic Port of Camden features an interior half-mile meandering lagoon for kayaking novices, and native plants and wildlife, plus observation areas and walking trails.
+The Riverfront Park also contains the trailhead to The Chotty Trail, which is Camden’s passage to the SC Palmetto Trail.

 Option 4 – Hit The Trails